Try @eslint-react/kit@beta

 Presets

-The order of items in a list rendering can change over time if an item is inserted, deleted, or the array is reordered.
-Indexes as keys often lead to subtle and confusing errors.
+The order of items in list rendering can change over time if an item is inserted, deleted, or the array is reordered.
+Using indexes as keys often leads to subtle, confusing errors.

 Examples